-The Master's College is committed to developing its students into people who obey biblical mandates because they are personally accountable to God and His Word rather than to man alone.
-College policies are designed by the administration to facilitate an educational environment which honors the Lord.
+The Master's University is committed to developing its students into people who obey biblical mandates because they are personally accountable to God and His Word rather than to man alone.
+University policies are designed by the administration to facilitate an educational environment which honors the Lord.

-The student, by virtue of their signature on the application for admission, agrees to live within the framework of the standards of the college both on and off campus while each semester is in session.
-Though one’s personal convictions may differ with these standards, a student’s choice to become a part of The Master's College community implies a commitment to abide by the established policies.
+The student, by virtue of their signature on the application for admission, agrees to live within the framework of the standards of the university both on and off campus while each semester is in session.
+Though one’s personal convictions may differ with these standards, a student’s choice to become a part of The Master's University community implies a commitment to abide by the established policies.

 God calls all believers to submit to the governing authorities (this includes federal, state, and/or local governments and their respective legislation).
 Romans 13 directs, "Let every person be in subjection to the governing authorities.
 For there is no authority except from God, and those which exist are established by God…render to all what is due them: tax to whom tax is due; custom to whom custom; fear to whom fear; honor to whom honor" (vv.
 1, 7).
 Current laws governing the use of technology require students to honor these laws as a mandate regardless of personal opinion.
 Students who are in violation of such laws will face the consequences of campus discipline, as well as, legal liability.